How to Visit Las Coloradas Yucatan Mexico in 2025

 Public Transportation to Las Coloradas

-There is also a limited bus that leaves Tizimin at either 10:30 or 12:30 and the return bus is at 3PM.
+From there, you could take the Noreste Bus from Tizimin to Las Coloradas.
 I haven’t done this personally though so I’m not sure how reliable this would be.

 Las Coloradas Visitor Info